 Caryn is a drummer and recovering pianist.
 When not breathing music, she is also a softball player, biker, and kid and adult-inspirer.

 Caryn is a drummer, recovering pianist, and long-time radio producer at WNYC, on the show New Sounds with John Schaefer.
-She enjoys trying to get brass bands more airtime, is smitten with almost all kora music ever, and loves sending clearance form letters to artists, composers, publishers and labels for the New Sounds Podcast.
+Also called "The New Sounds All-Purpose Assistant" (NSAPA, for short), she enjoys trying to get brass bands more airtime, is smitten with almost all kora music ever, and loves sending clearance form letters to artists, composers, publishers and labels for the New Sounds Podcast.
 Yes, Schaefer's desk clutter is legendary.
 If it's not broke, don't fix it.

 She is currently drummer for the metal band Mortals (Relapse Records), has recorded with The All Things, and she is a Dream Cymbals Artist.
 Caryn teaches drums to folks aged 5 to 65 at the Willie Mae Rock Camp for Girls, Tom Tom Academy, and through private lessons.
 Her articles, interviews, and reviews on music, drumming, and not sucking at softball have been published in both Decibel and Tom Tom Magazine, the latter of which she served as the Metal issue’s co-editor (No. 13.)

 Caryn Havlik appears in the following: